Jatin-wadhwaniai/Creations_with_Blender_python/README.md

 # monkey_with_blender_python
 Run this python file in the text editor of blender.
-It will create something which looks like a donut XD (In the 3d viewport)
+It will create something which looks like a Monkey XD (In the 3d viewport)
 ![alt text](https://github.com/Jatin-wadhwaniai/Donut_with_blender_python/blob/monkey/monkey.png)